ariele2/IoT/README.md

    c.
 The sensors will report to an ESP32 board that will uplaod the data to a realtime-firebase database.

 3. Volume detector with Raspberry Pie + YOLO

    a.

+4. A simple webapp to start/stop recording and generate .csv files between selected time range.